 Do not expect to be able to move in all directions or sit in all types of chairs.
 The brace is designed to limit certain motions and positions.

-If you have more numbness, tingling, pain, loss of bowel or bladder function, are less able to move or do daily activities.
+If your neurological symptoms get worse and you have more numbness, tingling, pain, loss of bowel or bladder function, are less able to move or do daily activities.

-Who to call if the brace needs adjusting once you leave the hospital?
+If the brace needs adjusting after you leave the hospital, please call: